la-bomba-studio/hesty-contract/docs/interfaces/IReferral.md

 function addGlobalRewards(address onBehalfOf, uint256 amount) external
 ```

-Adds referral rewards to the user claim not indexed to a property
+Adds referral rewards to the user (not indexed to a property)

 ### claimPropertyRewards